Utilising Your Policy – Outpatient Cover

 Downgrading Your Cover:

-Full Outpatient Cover: If premiums have risen significantly, consider adjusting your outpatient cover to help manage costs.
-For example, reducing full outpatient cover to a level that still fully covers diagnostic tests (where applicable) but limits the number of consultations can help reduce premiums.
+Full Outpatient Cover: If premiums have risen significantly, you may want to consider adjusting your outpatient cover to help manage costs.
+For example, reducing full outpatient cover to a level that still fully covers diagnostic tests, but limits the number of consultations, can help lower your premiums.
+Not all providers offer this option, so it’s important to double-check with your insurer or speak to a regulated broker to understand what’s available under your policy.

-Limited Outpatient Cover: If you have limited outpatient cover (e.g., a £1,000 limit) as part of your private medical insurance (PMI), you may consider adjusting or removing outpatient cover entirely.
+Limited Outpatient Cover: If you have limited outpatient cover (e.g., a £1,000 limit) as part of your private medical insurance (PMI), you might consider reducing the limit further—or removing outpatient cover entirely.
 In this case, you would need to self-fund or rely on the NHS for outpatient consultations and tests.
-However, your core PMI cover would still include inpatient and day patient care for major eligible claims, such as eligible cancer treatment or joint replacements.
+If your priority is to have private cover for inpatient and day-patient treatment, and you’re comfortable using the NHS or paying out of pocket for outpatient care, this can be a cost-effective option.

 Upgrading Your Cover:

-No Outpatient Cover: If you currently have no outpatient cover or limited outpatient cover (e.g., a £1,000 limit), you may wish to consider upgrading to a more comprehensive option.
-This could help reduce or eliminate any potential shortfalls when making claims.
-For example, upgrading to full outpatient cover typically provides cover for all eligible consultations and diagnostic tests, potentially reducing out-of-pocket costs.
+No Outpatient Cover: If you currently have no outpatient cover, or only limited cover (e.g., a £1,000 limit), you may want to consider upgrading to a more comprehensive option.
+Doing so can help reduce or eliminate potential shortfalls when making a claim.
+For example, upgrading to full outpatient cover—where there are no restrictions on consultations or diagnostic tests for eligible claims—can provide greater peace of mind and financial protection.

-Limited Outpatient Cover – If you have limited outpatient cover that doesn’t include full diagnostics, you may want to consider adding it at renewal, assuming your insurer offers this option.
-The cost increase can be minimal, and this could help enhance your overall cover by ensuring all medically necessary and eligible diagnostic tests are included.
+Limited Outpatient Cover: If you have limited outpatient cover that doesn’t include full diagnostics, you may want to consider adding it at renewal, assuming your insurer offers this option.
+The cost increase can be minimal, and this could help enhance your overall policy by ensuring all eligible diagnostic tests are covered.

 Seeking Help from a Regulated Broker